SonnyK33/obsidian/Molecules/GDP.md

 Fundamental identity:
 With no government -
+National Product is the value of all goods and services produced inside the national.
+National Income is the income created by producing the national product.

 national income = national product
 NI = Savings  + Consumption; S = NI - C